October 9, 2018

 SHRM’s 2018 Employee Benefits Report revealed 24% of businesses now offer paid time off to volunteer.
 When colleagues volunteer together, they engage in team-building, yes, but they also get to experience the good feelings that come along with it.
 Volunteering feels good.
 It leads to happiness.
 And happy employees are more productive employees.

 Williams gets this.
 Every fall, they come to United Way in search of a service project.
 The Williams team is a skilled bunch.
 They can handle hard work.
 They can handle dirty work.
 So, this year we paired them up with our funded partners at Mercy Housing Northwest who needed some help with end-of-season work in their large community garden.

 They cut out blackberry bushes and mowed the fields, tilled the garden space, laid fresh mulch, and built new raised beds.
 It was hard work, but for a good cause.
 And they were smiling the whole time.

-And, why shouldn’t they have been?
-They made a big impact.
+Why?
+Because they made a big impact, and it felt good.
 Mercy Housing Northwest Resident Services Coordinator Lindsey Karas said, “We were able to bring the kids out to see the garden transformation and they were so excited.
 This will enable us to expand our educational programming.”

-Plant the seeds for happiness by encouraging your employees to donate in whatever way they’d like – be it with their time, their money, or both.
-All those non-selfless acts will add up to a lot of good for our community, and hopefully a highly productive workforce for your business, too.
+Plant the seeds for happiness by encouraging your employees to give time, money, or both.
+These acts of kindness will add up to a lot of good for our community, and a happy, productive workforce for your business.